 We all like to get together with friends, but if the police are called, you face citations from Boston Police (BPD), Northeastern Student Code of Student Conduct violations, and possible arrest.

 Follow these tips to host a a fun, and smart, gathering:

 - Give your neighbors a heads up and provide them with your contact information.

 - Keep your music and noise down.
 Noise travels, especially at night, and is the #1 reason the cops are called.
 Citations for “disturbing the peace” start at $50, and you face possible arrest.

 - Don’t leave the party with a drink in your hand.
 You can get fined $200 and/or arrested for drinking in public.

 - Know your guests.
 Courts routinely hold hosts legally responsible if a guest leaves your party drunk and causes death or injury.

-- Keep the party to a reasonable size.
-Citations for hosting an "unlicensed after hours party" can cost you $300.
+- Keep the party to a reasonable size to avoid disturbing the peace.
+Citations for hosting an “unlicensed after hours party” can cost you $300.

 - If the police knock, cooperate and show them respect.
 Slamming the door or turning off the lights are not solutions.